Chair-for-Security-Engineering/Write-Write/README.md

     13: 0x3480bf680      Cache Set:  986, Cache Slice: 1
     14: 0x458a9f680      Cache Set:  986, Cache Slice: 1
     15: 0x55cf4f680      Cache Set:  986, Cache Slice: 1
-Reduction was successfull
+Reduction was successful
 ```
-If the output ends with `The obtained eviction set is too small...`, you can retry or adjust the parametes.
+If the output ends with `The obtained eviction set is too small...`, you can retry or adjust the parameters.
 If you get many false positives, try to adjust the `OUTLIER_THRESHOLD` or the `RUNS`.
 If you have a lot of
 successes but still no eviction set, try to adjust `CACHE_MISS_THRESHOLD`, `MEM_SIZE` or `CACHE_ASSOC`.